christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 * Be organized and consistent, especially with naming syntax.
 	* It's always worth the time to make all your initial data files have the same filename syntax.

 * Immediately remove whitespace from folder and filenames, and avoid using spaces in names as much as possible.
-If this is infeasible, seriously consider learning Python instead of bash.
+If this is infeasible, seriously consider coding in Python instead of bash.

 * Write in an editor with syntax highlighting.
 I usually write bash in gedit and R in RStudio, but probably any editor with syntax highlighting will do.